cloudfoundry-community/webconfig-example-app/README.md

 </configuration>
 ```

-You will see these values change if you target the Production environment.
+You will see these values change if you target the `Production` environment.

 ###  Notes on the example external configuration server repository:

-In our example app and configuration files we demonstrate the use of general configuration transformation through tokenization, as well as the special use case for transformation without tokenization for appSettings and connectionStrings.
+The configuration server repository used with this application is found [here](https://github.com/mvalliath/webconfig-example-externalfiles)

 * The following settings were externalized based on environment (`Development` or `Production`):
    * appSettings - Setting1 and CommonSetting